flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="761" alt="Screenshot 2024-10-13 at 18 48 06" src="https://github.com/user-attachments/assets/b7d04538-d018-4806-89c0-e2bf6f424fbe">

 ### Simple 1
+The first query aims to identify and list all artists from the United States who have a manufacturer's suggested retail price (MSRP) of over $25
 <img width="566" alt="Screenshot 2024-10-13 at 4 04 15 PM" src="https://github.com/user-attachments/assets/c67b472e-7d06-49e2-9a04-b98221da219a">
+This query is valuable for management because it helps them monitor popular and in-demand records within the U.S. market.
+By identifying which artists and records are commanding higher prices, management can analyze market trends and consumer demand.
+The data can also inform decisions about where to focus marketing efforts or expand availability, either domestically or internationally, to capitalize on high-demand artists and maximize revenue potential.
+Understanding these trends at a detailed level enables more strategic planning and optimized inventory management.
 ### Simple 2

 shows all of the promotions that were over a week long and how long they lasted: